nik-ez/snowiq-docs/soc-login-and navigation.md

 <section id="Active-Storm-Report" markdown="1">
 ### Active Storm Report

 The Active Storm Report page allows Admins to view Event progress details in the SNOWiQ Statistics Dashboard.
-The main tab, 'Storm Event', includes statistics such as miles plowed, active staff, snow fall, and salt usage.
+The main tab, 'Storm Event', includes statistics such as miles plowed, active staff, snowfall, and salt usage.
 More granular reporting can be found in other tabs which include Phase, Route, Driver, and Salt Usage.

 ![Active Storm Report](/images/soc/soc-login-and-navigation/active-storm-report.png){: .width-xl}{: data-lightbox="6"}
 </section>